easolhq/easolhq.github.io/docs/reference/objects/content_library.md

 # content.facebook

-Returns the facebook username of the content.
+Returns the Facebook username of the content.

 # content.id